oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-For more information about the Apache plugin, see [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker](https://docs.oracle.com/middleware/1213/webtier/develop-plugin/apache.htm#PLGWL395).
+For more information about the Apache plugin, see [Apache HTTP Server with Oracle WebLogic Server Proxy Plugin on Docker](https://docs.oracle.com/middleware/1213/webtier/develop-plugin/apache.htm#PLGWL395).

-After you have access to the Docker image of the Apache web server, you can follow the instructions below to set up and start the Kubernetes artifacts for the Apache web server.
+After you have access to the Docker image of the Apache HTTP Server, you can follow the instructions below to set up and start the Kubernetes artifacts for the Apache HTTP Server.

 ## Use the Apache load balancer with a WebLogic domain created with the WebLogic Operator

 For how to create a domain with the WebLogic Operator, please refer to [Creating a domain using the WebLogic Operator](creating-domain.md).

-You need to configure the Apache web server as your load balancer for a WebLogic domain by setting the `loadBalancer` option to `APACHE` in the `create-weblogic-domain-inputs.yaml` (as shown below) when running the `create-weblogic-domain.sh` script to create a domain.
+You need to configure the Apache HTTP Server as your load balancer for a WebLogic domain by setting the `loadBalancer` option to `APACHE` in the `create-weblogic-domain-inputs.yaml` (as shown below) when running the `create-weblogic-domain.sh` script to create a domain.

 ```